michaelWuensch/BitBanana/README.md

 Open source isn't just writing code.
 BitBanana could use your help with any of the following:

 - [Translating](docs/TRANSLATING.md) the app using Weblate
+- Sharing a positive review and rating in the app store, if you are pleased with it
 - Finding (and reporting!) bugs
-- New feature suggestions
+- Suggesting new features
 - Answering questions on issues
-- Documentation improvements
+- Contributing to our documentation
 - Reviewing pull requests
 - Helping to manage issue priorities
 - Fixing bugs/new features
-- Helping other users on BitBanana [discord][discord]
+- Providing support to fellow users on BitBanana's [Discord][discord].

 If any of that sounds cool to you, feel free to dive in!
 [Open an issue][issues] or submit a pull request.